 Sidereal time intervals:

 VLTI OBs can have sidereal time constraints defined within which the desired projected baseline length and angle are reached and within which the observation is feasible in terms of altitude, shadowing effects, and delay line limits.
-Beginning with P104, it is also possible leave the LST intervals empty, please see the VLTI page for details.
-The required information can be obtained using the visibility calculator VisCalc (maintained by ESO), but also using ASPRO (maintained by JMMC).
+Beginning with P104, it is recommended not to use LST intervals, please see the VLTI page for details.
+(The required information can be obtained using the visibility calculator VisCalc (maintained by ESO, but also using ASPRO, maintained by JMMC).
 Under the Sidereal Time tab you must specify this constraint on the the LST range.
 Here, because we plan to image the surface of a large star (Type of interferometric observation: imaging), we leave the LST constraints undefined.
 The uv-coverage will be optimized by the observing tool at Paranal).

 If we want to define specific LST intervals anyway, we need to make sure that each OB in the concatenation remains executable (i.e., target not setting, being shadowed by an UT, nor requiring an impossible delay line position) once the first OB in it has been sent to the telescope.
 This nust be done as shown below with the calibrator LSTs extending 30 min before and 30 min after the science LST interval for the two calibrators, respectively.
 (The white boxes indicate optional 30 min extensions to indicate executability in case of having to swap calibrators at the telescope.)